janetechinc/coding-challenge/README.md

 5. Bonus points if you deploy the project to a live environment.

-6. When you're done, submit all code and files (and if deployed live, the URL).
+6. When you're done, submit all code and files to github and send us the link (and if deployed live, the URL).